TESTING TOOLS INTERVIEW QUESTIONS PART 1

 Software testing is governed by seven principles:

-• Pesticide Paradox: It is impossible to find new bugs by re-running the same test cases over and over again.
-Thus, updating or adding new test cases is necessary in order to find new bugs.
+- Pesticide Paradox: It is impossible to find new bugs by re-running the same test cases over and over again.
+Thus, updating or adding new test cases is necessary to find new bugs.

 4. What is regression testing in software testing?